darkHarry/CTF-19/Ultimate_Zipping/Writeup.md

     while [1];
     do
-    mv new new.xz
+    mv new new.bz2
-    bunzip2 new.xz
+    bunzip2 new.bz2
     done
     ```